 Just add 1 tablespoon basil seeds in your water bottle (1 liter) and add honey, rooh-afza or your favourite sharbat or cordial to give some flavour.

 16. Sabja Seeds for Cough Relief :

 Tulsi or basil has been used since ancient times for treatment of cold and cough.
-Sabja seeds or sweet basil seeds are rich in antioxidants, flavonoids like vicenin, oretin and act as an immunity booster.
+Sabja seeds are rich in antioxidants and flavonoids like vicenin, oretin; it acts as an immunity booster.
 The rich properties of Basil seeds help us to fight with general infections like cold and cough.
-Due to anti inflammatory properties , basil seeds also help to relieve pain caused in muscle due to coughing.
+Due to anti inflammatory properties, sweet basil seeds also help to relieve pain caused in muscle due to coughing.

 17. Sabja Seeds for Sleep:

 An amino acid L – tryptophan which is not formed by our body is present in basil seeds.
 L – tryptophan helps in the release of hormones serotonin and melatonin.
 These hormones are known as Natural sleep inducer and also used to cure insomnia.

 Therefore, have soaked Sabja seeds with a glass of milk every night to promote good sleep.

 There are not enough scientific proof to define the range of dose for basil seeds.
 They are many factors like- user’s health condition, age, past history and many more which define the suitable dosage of basil seeds.
 It is advised to consult to your physician or health professional before consumption of basil seeds.
 Also go through the dosage mentioned on the product label.

 It is better to soak the seeds for about 15 minutes before consumption.
 Add one table spoon of seeds to one glass of water and the seeds will swell by 20 to 30 times.
 Soaking the seeds in water accelerates release of mucilage and digestive enzymes and ultimately leads to better absorption in the body.

 Sweet basil seeds have very mild bail flavour and can blend in easily with any dish or shake.